 Where can you learn more about getting a business line of credit that’s right for you?

 When you are exploring various sources of working capital, whether you need to cover payroll or invest in an unexpected business opportunity, a business line of credit could fill your needs.
-Unlike some loan instruments, the business line of credit offers considerable flexibility.
-In addition, you only “pay for what you use,” meaning when you draw down the line of credit and take out a certain amount, you are only charged interest on that specific amount.
+Unlike some loan instruments, you only “pay for what you use,” meaning when you draw down the line of credit and take out a certain amount, you are only charged interest on that specific amount.
 Maintaining a business line of credit with a trusted financial institution can save you time and energy when you need funds fast.

 To learn more, contact the financial experts at Interstate Capital, a leader in small and medium-sized business funding since 1993.
 They can analyze your cash flow and get you set up with dependable and affordable financial solutions fast.